Democrat Party Socialists and their Legions of Useful Idiots

 Indeed, who could have imagined?

-Our great nation has retreated a long way from the American Revolution, rooted in a three-pence tax on a pound of tea, to the populist Sixteenth Amendment and its 1913 provision "to lay and collect taxes on incomes, from whatever source derived," to the current debt crisis.
-The consequence of unmitigated taxing and spending is the rise of the Socialist Democratic Party fueled by the redistribution of wealth, and Barack Hussein Obama's NeoCom regime, which poses the greatest threat to Liberty since our Founding.
+Our great nation has retreated a long way from the dawn of our American Revolution, rooted in a three-pence tax on a pound of tea, to the populist Sixteenth Amendment and its 1913 provision “to lay and collect taxes on incomes, from whatever source derived,” to the current debt crisis and rise of socialism.
+The consequence of unmitigated taxing and spending is the rise of the Socialist Democrat Party fueled by the redistribution of wealth, and Obama’s NeoCom regime, which poses the greatest threat to Liberty since our Founding.